-The Company has a 100% working interest in extensive, well-designed and well-maintained surface facilities.
-There is also an extensive gas gathering system converging on two gas plants' with a combined inlet gas capacity of 128.0 mmcf/d and a combined natural gas liquids (excluding condensate) capacity of 3,650 bbl/d.
+In Simonette, the Company has a 100% working interest in extensive, well-designed and well-maintained surface facilities.
+There is an extensive gas gathering system converging on the Company's two gas plants with a combined inlet gas capacity of 128.0 mmcf/d and a combined natural gas liquids (excluding condensate) capacity of 3,650 bbl/d.
 Condensate stabilizers at both plants add 14,350 bbl/d of condensate capacity.
-The facilities include a fresh-water distribution and storage system connected to the Company-owned water source wells and to a competitor-owned intake on the Little Smoky River.
+The facilities include a freshwater distribution and storage system connected to Company-owned water source wells and to a competitor-owned intake on the Little Smoky River.
 The gas plants current connections to transportation and market hubs are described in the Midstream, Marketing and Transportation Arrangements section.